-Below is a summary of the effective dates for all 13 US general state data privacy laws.
+Below is a summary of the effective dates for all 13 new US state general data privacy laws.

 Like the laws in Colorado and Connecticut, both Oregon and Delaware apply to “consumers,” who are defined as residents of the state, except those acting in a commercial or employment context.
 Below, we use “consumers” and “individuals” interchangeably to refer to residents who fall within the scope of these laws.

 1. Scope.
-Both Oregon and Delaware adopt similar applicability tests as other state privacy laws; however, Delaware sets a lower threshold than many of the laws, likely a result of its smaller population.
+Both Oregon and Delaware adopt similar applicability tests as other new state general data privacy laws; however, Delaware sets a lower applicability threshold than many of the laws, likely a result of its smaller population.

 For Oregon, the law applies to any person who conducts business in the state or provides products or services to Oregon residents, and during a calendar year controls or processes:

 - the personal data of 100,000 or more consumers, other than personal data controlled or processed solely for the purpose of completing a payment transaction; or

 - the personal data of 25,000 or more consumers while deriving 25% or more of its annual gross revenue from selling personal data.